Arghun Aqa: Career

+Georgian campaign

+In 1259-61 he directed punitive operations against rebels in Georgia.
+When in 1260 Hulegu Khan requested the presence of Georgians and Armenians for the Mongol invasions of the Levant, David Ulu, king of the Eastern Kingdom of Georgia rebelled, remembering the losses of his troops in the 1258 Siege of Baghdad.
+A large Mongol army led by Arghun Aqa invaded Georgia from the south, inflicted a heavy defeat on David and Sargis I Jaqeli in a battle near Akhaldaba, and then brutally plundered the country.
+The Mongol campaign continued during the winter, and the following year king David Ulu was forced to flee to Imereti, which the Mongols failed to conquer.
+David's family was captured, and his wife Gvantsa was killed.
+Peace with the Mongols was achieved in 1262, when David Ulu returned to Tbilisi to reclaim his crown as a Mongol vassal, pledging allegiance to Hulegu, while David Narin nominally recognized Mongol rule in Imereti.
+Hulegu tolerated the rebel because since 1261, the Il-kan was at war with the Berke of Golden Horde, which was on a larger scale.

-In 1259-61 he directed punitive operations against rebels in Georgia, and then was sent to Khorasan to fight the Golden Horde.
+Arghun Aqa was then sent to Khorasan to fight the Golden Horde.
 He is described as faithful servant of the Qaghan in Persian sources while the Georgian and Armenian sources say he was cruel and violent overseer.
-However, one Georgian chronicle mentions he was a friend of equity, trustful in his language, a deep thinker, and profound in counsel.
+However, one Georgian chronicle says he was a friend of equity, trustful in his language, a deep thinker, and profound in counsel.
 It also says Arghun conducted the empire-wide census in Russia, Arctic, Alania, Pontic steppe, Georgia, Armenia, and Anatolia.
 Arghun had many political enemies at the headquarters, so he had to visit the ordo of the Qaghan in Mongolia often to prove his loyalty.
 Although, Möngke appointed him to his former position after his accession in 1252, the Emperor summoned Arghun to answer a charge of treason.
 The Armenian noble, Sempad Orpelian, justified Arghun completely and charged his enemy, a Khorazmi lieutenant, with being the real offender.
 Arghun was released and they returned together.